NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 3. Distribution Experts / Digital Marketing Experts / Social Media Experts
 4. Developers - Android, Web, PostgreSQL, Java
 5. Any other way you want to help – Suggestions and Ideas are Welcome !

+We are raising funds for this project and you may be compensated for your contributions at an hourly rate of 10-50 $ per hour.

 To understand how our compensation scheme work please read the https://github.com/NearbyShops/Nearby-Shops-API/wiki